dotnet/jitutils/src/jit-rl-cse/README.md

 ```
 perf score = time(A) + 100 * time(B) +  time(C)
 ```
-The belief is that this core is generally well correlated with the actual time required to execut the method, so that optimizing a method for perf score also optimizes it for performance.
+The belief is that this core is generally well correlated with the actual time required to execute the method, so that optimizing a method for perf score also optimizes it for performance.

 There is ample reason to be skeptical about the quality of this correlation; for details feel free to look at [this analysis](https://github.com/dotnet/runtime/issues/92915#issuecomment-1744042491).
 However the benefits of relying on perf scores are large, and we can always try confirming ore refuting the results with benchmarks.